 Uterine fibroids are a much more common issue than you might think.
-According to the National Institutes of Health, one study found that between 80 and 90 percent of African American women and 70 percent of Caucasian women will develop fibroids … Continue reading
+According to the National Institutes of Health, one study found that between 80 and 90 percent of African American women and 70 percent of Caucasian women will develop fibroids before the age of 50. … Continue reading

 It’s the beginning of flu season, and in order to avoid a high fever, severe aches and a nasty cough, a flu shot could help patients lessen their symptoms or avoid them all together.
-Since the flu virus is always evolving, scientists are making … Continue reading
+Since the flu virus is always evolving, … Continue reading

 While most people are aware that breast cancer is an issue, many still don’t take the necessary steps to detect the disease in its early stages.
-Every October, doctors, nurses and organizations use this month to raise awareness for the detection … Continue reading
+Every October, doctors, nurses and organizations use this month to raise awareness for the detection of breast cancer. … Continue reading

 While ovarian cancer is only the ninth most common cancer in women, it is the leading cause of death for cancers of the female reproductive system.

 The ovaries are responsible for releasing eggs during ovulation and producing female hormones.
 Over time, … Continue reading

 During August, organizations around the world spread awareness about breastfeeding and how it can benefit babies in all communities.
 Across the world, only about 38% of infants are exclusively breastfed. … Continue reading

 Of the 157 million women in the United States, the CDC has reported that only 433 lab tests have shown traces of the Zika virus.

 While these numbers may seem low, the Florida Department of Health has recently issued a statement regarding an increased risk of infection for certain areas of the state as mosquitoes carrying the Zika virus have been identified in Wynwood, … Continue reading